 It's straightforward to see that we may choose $\mathcal{H}_V$ to satisfy $X^{\mathcal{H}_V}(v(s,t))=X(s,t)$ for all $(s,t) \in V$.
 Indeed, define

-It is not difficult to verify that $\pi: \mathcal{H}(X) \rightarrow V$ is a locally trivial fibration (see Corollary \ref{Cor: loc triv fib} in the appendix to this section), with $\pi$ being the obvious projection map.
+It is not difficult to verify that $\pi: \mathcal{H}(X) \rightarrow V$ is a locally trivial fibration (see Corollary \ref{Cor: loc triv fib} in Appendix \ref{App: Construct Chain Maps App}), with $\pi$ being the obvious projection map.
 The fiber over $z \in V$ is diffeomorphic to the subspace of functions on $\Sigma$ having a critical point at $v(z)$.
-This shows that the fibers are contractible, and so there exists a section $\mathcal{H}^V$.
+This shows that the fibers are contractible, and so there exists a section $\mathcal{H}_V$.
 By construction, $v$ is $(\mathcal{H}_V,J_V)$-Floer on $V$. \end{proof}